hemmokarja/Live-Chat-k8s/README.md

 ## 📝 Other Notes

 Please keep in mind that this project is intended as a personal project, primarily for learning and experimentation.
-While it includes robust features like encryption, autoscaling, and high availability, not all aspects are production-ready.
+While it includes robust features like encryption, autoscaling, and high availability, not all aspects are designed to be production-ready.

 ## 📜 License